StackStorm/st2docs/docs/source/install/index.rst

   The installation script is an opinionated installation of |st2|.
 It assumes that you have a clean, basic installation of Ubuntu or RHEL/CentOS, similar to what you get with a basic installation from ISO.
-If you are trying to install |st2| on a server with many existing services, or maybe a 'pre-loved' VM that you will run into problems.
+If you are trying to install |st2| on a server with other applications running, you may run into problems.

-  The same thing applies for VMs that are built from special 'templates' provided by your IT department.
+  The same applies for VMs that are built from special 'templates' provided by your IT department.
   If they have customised $HOME locations, or changed default authentication methods, then the script may break.
 Don't worry though!
 Scroll down for the manual instructions for your specific OS.
 Follow those, with any site-specific modifications you need.